cdeshapriya/desec-stack/deployment/README.md

     ```
     docker compose build openvpn-server && docker compose run openvpn-server openvpn --genkey secret /dev/stdout > openvpn-server/secrets/ta.key
     ```

     To build the PKI, we recommend [easy RSA](https://github.com/OpenVPN/easy-rsa).
-    **Please note that PKI instructions here are for development deployments only!**
-    **Using this setup for production WILL result in an INSECURE deployment!**

     To make it available, clone the repository and link to the executable:

     ```
     cd openvpn-server/secrets